Lin Min Chen

 Lin Min Chen (林明禎; born 1 June 1990) is a Malaysian actress active in Malaysian, Taiwanese, and Hong Kong cinema.
 Debuting as a singer in Taiwan, Lin embarked on her acting career with the Taiwanese romance series Love Me and Prince of Wolf (both 2016).
 She gained recognition in Hong Kong with her role as Summer/Winter in the horror romance film Vampire Cleanup Department (2017) and has since appeared in various Hong Kong productions, including The Fatal Raid, A Journey of Happiness (both 2019), and One Second Champion (2021).
 Lin delivered a breakout performance as Meow in the comedy film Table for Six (2022), earning a nomination for Best Supporting Actress in the 41st Hong Kong Film Awards.
 She reprised the role in the sequel Table for Six 2 (2024).

 Early life

 Lin was born on 1 June 1990, in Penang, Malaysia.
+(Note: According to HK01, Lin had her birthday on 1 June 2023 and reached age 33.)
 She was of Chinese descent with ancestral roots from Chaozhou, Guangdong.
 Her mother was a lounge bar singer, and she had an elder sister and two younger brothers.
 When she was six years old, her family moved to Johor Bahru.
 After graduating from high school, Lin ran a beauty salon with her sister to raise money for her brothers' school fees.
 In her childhood, she never intended to join the entertainment industry; instead, she aspired to become a chef.
 She had plans to study culinary arts in Australia after saving enough money from the salon business.